commonsense/conceptnet-numberbatch/README.md

 is an effect of the availability of linguistic resources for these languages.
 We would like to change this, but it requires finding good source data for ConceptNet in these under-represented languages.

+These vocabulary sizes were last updated for ConceptNet Numberbatch 17.02, but they should not have changed significantly in 17.04.

 | code | language                      | vocab size |
 |:-----|:------------------------------|-----------:|